 This type of content is also great for allowing users to see how their home COULD look, making the process as streamlined as possible.

 Swatches: these allow users to see products up close, in all their glory.
 Swatches allow users to view all the small and finer details of a product, such as the texture and colour variants.
-These are all important features which can aid their decision-making process.
+These are all important features that can aid their decision-making process.

-Product Graphics: graphics are a brilliant way to emphasise your offering, they take a body of text and condense it neatly into a graphics which is visually appealing while also being easy to digest.
+Product Graphics: graphics are a brilliant way to emphasise your offering, they take a body of text and condense it neatly into graphics which is visually appealing while also being easy to digest.

-Get The Look: Use colour pallets or items, put things together in a graphic which would suit a particular room or style.
+Get The Look: Use colour pallets or items, put things together in a graphic that would suit a particular room or style.
 Make it easy for the users to create a look, but provide them with all the ingredients required.

 A thing to note is that, while having high-quality imagery on your website is crucial, sometimes, too much imagery can result in excessively high website loading times.
 Users are likely to abandon a website that takes more than 3 seconds to load, so it’s important to make sure that this doesn’t happen to you.
-You can do this by compressing your images to a point where they maintain a high-quality resolution, but are much smaller in data size.
+You can do this by compressing your images to a point where they maintain a high-quality resolution but are much smaller in data size.